 The amount of food, water, and wood needed for two and one-half million people is staggering.
-(See the three U. S. cities listed at the bottom of this page that approximate this number in population.)
 In order to visualize these daily rations, consider the following information and the charts and photos that follow.

-A quartermaster once calculated the amount of food, water, and firewood needed by the children of Israel in their journey from Egypt to the Promised Land.
-His findings were in an article in Pulpit Helps 1997 (author unknown).
-Based on the amount of food, water, and wood given in the article and the capacities of railroad boxcars and tankers that I researched, the figures below show the number of railroad cars that would have been needed and how many miles of track those cars would have occupied.
+A quartermaster once calculated the amount of food, water, and firewood needed by the children of Israel in their journey from Egypt to the Promised Land (Pulpit Helps 1997; author unknown).
+Based on the amount of food, water, and wood listed below and the capacities of railroad boxcars and tankers, the figures below show the number of railroad cars that would have been needed and the miles of track those cars would have occupied.

-To check these statistics, multiply the number of cars by 50 ft. (the average railroad car length, including couplers) to get the distance in feet; divide by 5280 feet to get the miles of railroad needed for a day's supply.
-Or divide the number of railroad cars by 105.5, which is the average number of cars per mile based on the 50-foot average car length.
+To check these statistics, multiply the number of cars by 50 ft. (the average railroad car length with couplers) to get the distance in feet; divide by 5280 feet to get the miles of railroad needed for a day's supply.
+Or divide the number of railroad cars by 105.5, the average number of cars per mile based on the 50-foot average car length.